Saatvik-n/quiz-point/client/README.md

 Create a user context for the whole program, and change the navbar based on that

 1. Allow user to register, login, create, save quizzes - basically test the API
+2. Allow users to make the quiz public, and allow them to take any other quiz they want, and allow randoms to take that quiz
-2. After these are done, make suitable error messages, UI improvements (like spinners, disabling input), etc.
+3. After these are done, make suitable error messages, UI improvements (like spinners, disabling input), etc.
-3. Make the website responsive
+4. Make the website responsive

+## Progress on todos

+List 1 - done
+List 2 - done
+List 3 -

 ### Immediate todos

-* Change position of buttons in modal
-* Take quiz, delete quiz works when selecting a quiz

-### Later
+## Later

 * Take care of all TODOs
+* Whenever a login fails, display error
 * Make page responsive
 * Don't allow user to go to protected routes

 Document everything

+### Bugs

+* Problem with delete icon while creating quiz

 ### Optimizations